 Senior Extension Associate, Department of Global Development

-David Kay is a Senior Extension Associate with the Community & Regional Development Institute (CaRDI) in the Department of Development Sociology.
-Initially trained as an economist, David provides leadership for CaRDI programming in the areas of energy, land use, community development and regional economics.
+David Kay is a Senior Extension Associate in the Department of Global Development.
+Initially trained as an economist, David provides leadership for programming in the areas of energy, land use, community development and regional economics.
 His work involves research, outreach, and training efforts that attempt to build community-based decision making capacity and to help weave local policy into a regionally coherent fabric.
 He has increasingly focused on the community and economic development implications of energy transitions and of climate change, and on the relationships between the “local” and the “global”.
 His research and outreach efforts are particularly concerned with building informed decision making capacity in the context of community controversy.
 David has complemented his work with years of service on the boards of city, town, county and New York State not-for-profit and government organizations concerned with sustainability, conflict resolution, and municipal land use planning.

 David’s collaborative, multi-disciplinary research focuses on issues pertaining to local and regional development inclusive especially of land use planning, climate change and energy transitions, regional economics, and governance.
 His land use research has covered residential housing preferences, implementation of NYS’s “Smart Growth Policies”, waste facility siting, and local government efforts at comprehensive land use planning.
 On energy transitions and climate change, David worked on the socio-economic impacts of oil and gas extraction, and now attends primarily to issues for local governments and communities hosting large-scale solar electric facilities or facing increased flood risk.
 His work has quantified the community economic significance of child care and of the not-for-profit sector.
 Regardless of topic, his research seeks to shine light on community/economic development opportunities and the challenges of informed decision-making for policy makers and community residents.

 Outreach and Extension Focus